nbicocchi/learn-microservices/modules/chassis/chassis-python/slides/4 - Errors.md

 # Errors

 When building web applications, it is crucial to handle errors in a way that provides useful feedback to the client without exposing unnecessary internal details.
-FastAPI provides a simple and powerful way to manage errors through exceptions.

 The most common tool is the `HTTPException` class, which allows us to return HTTP error responses with custom status codes and messages.

-In order to raise an HTTP exception you must simple `raise HTTPException(...)` providing at least `status_code` and `detail`:
+In order to raise an HTTP exception you must `raise HTTPException(...)` providing at least `status_code` and `detail`:

 ```py
 @app.get("/products/{product_id}", status_code=200)